An effective bioengineering tool

-Soil bioengineering is the technical discipline which allows for the application of scientific knowledge in the use of matter and energy sources, through useful inventions and constructions based on living matter.
+Soil bioengineering is the technical discipline and an effective tool which allows for the application of scientific knowledge in the use of matter and energy sources, through useful inventions and constructions based on living matter.
 Although we need moisture for the development of living materials, good results may also be obtained on dry slopes.

 The most sophisticated technique is the Krainer wall, developed in the north of Italy, which is built using wood trunks stitched to other added materials.
 Therefore, it represents an improvement on more traditional techniques, obtaining higher resilience, but it still needs a climate with constant humidity.